-Anthony Mournian from the Photographers’ Formulary takes a look at Tim Rudman’s book.
+Anthony Mournian from the Photographers’ Formulary takes a look at Tim Rudman’s book: World of Lith Printing.

 World of Lith printing is an anomaly in this time of sea change in the world of photography.

 During a time when millions of photographers are moving from film-based imagery to digital image capture and darkroom by Photoshop, Tim has set out to showcase what many view as the bizarre and unpredictable Alternative Process of Lith Printing.

 He began with a worldwide call for entries during early 2005.
 While Tim has devoted a large part of his adult life to the taming of this tiger and has more than enough stunning images of his own to fill this book and several more, he wanted to give others a chance to showcase their work in what will surely become a classic work of the history, instruction, and illustration of Lith Printing.

 This is not merely a “coffee table” book of images.
 With the Master Photographer’s Lith Printing Course as his prior volume, the World of Lith Printing gives a novice all the information necessary to produce quality work.

 Important to success in any field are the correct tools and materials.